Our Verdict

 Should You Buy the Keyfit 30?

 If you are sold on a Chicco seat and want the best crash test analysis score, then the Keyfit 30 is the one to go with.
 It is a higher-scoring seat than average and performs better than much of the competition.
-However, if you want the best seat or even the highest-ranking Chicco, you want to look elsewhere.
+However, if you want the best seat or even the highest-ranking Chicco, look elsewhere.

 What Other Infant Car Seat Should You Consider?